Bonitasoft-Community/rest-api-sql-data-source/README.md

 # REST API extension with SQL data source

-This Bonita BPM REST API extension allows you to run SQL queries relying on data source provided by Java application server.
+This Bonita REST API extension allows you to run SQL queries relying on data source provided by Java application server.

-Using this extension you can display data coming from 3rd party database in Bonita BPM forms and pages.
+Using this extension you can display data coming from 3rd party database in Bonita forms and pages.

+## Table of content

 1 [Build instructions](build-instructions)<br>
 1.1 Setup your IDE<br>